morganthomas/winning-arguments/winning-arguments.md

 Let's start by digging deeper into the concept of winning debates.
 The phrase "winning debates" presupposes that debates are a kind of game or gamelike activity.
 Are they?
 Well, are debates like games?
 Let's ask some more questions that shed light on that.

-Recall we defined debates to be "exchanges of communication where participants discuss with each other the merits and demerits of some claims that they are mutually interested in and believe themselves to disagree about or are uncertain about."
+Recall I defined debates to be "exchanges of communication where participants discuss with each other the merits and demerits of some claims that they are mutually interested in and believe themselves to disagree about or are uncertain about."

 Are debates competitive?
 Typically so, as participants compete to persuade other participants of their point of view.
 Are debates cooperative?
 Yes, in the sense that to engage in a coherent debate, participants need to understand each others' statements and respond with relevant, appropriate statements.

 Do debates follow rules?
-As we have noted before, participants in a debate are usually free to say whatever they want.
+As I have noted before, participants in a debate are usually free to say whatever they want.
 As such there are no descriptive rules (about the speech of participants) that all debates can be observed to follow.
 Similarly, there is no rulemaking authority with the power to enforce prescriptive rules applying to all debates.
 In short, there are no rules that all debates follow.
-Nor do we have any reason to expect in the future that there will be such rules.
+Nor do I have any reason to expect in the future that there will be such rules.

 Debates can, however, be observed to follow rules.
 For example, the speech within debates generally follows rules of grammar and so forth.
 Other rules of interest applying to debates include rules of logic, rules of politeness and common decency, and other norms governing linguistic communication, such as [Grice's conversational maxims](https://www.sas.upenn.edu/~haroldfs/dravling/grice.html).
-As we have already observed, none of these rules are always followed in debates.
+As I have already observed, none of these rules are always followed in debates.
 However, they are often followed.
 Perhaps more interestingly, following these rules, along with various other widely accepted rules of language use and debate, tends to help one win debates.
 Why this is the case, and what it means to win debates, are questions that we haven't fully addressed, either in this text or as a species.

 Debates are evidently fairly gamelike.
 This renders palatable the usage of the phrase "winning debates."
 What is it to win a debate?
-We have said that to win is to achieve a purpose one has in a game or gamelike activity.
+I have said that to win is to achieve a purpose one has in a game or gamelike activity.
 Therefore, one can be said to win a debate if one achieves a purpose one has in it.

 People can have many different purposes in a debate.
 Here are some examples of purposes that people can have in speaking in debates: